ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 which scales as $U(k)~k^{n}$  where $n \notin [0, 2]$.
 Therefore it implies a bidirectional transfer of energy starting from the initial intermediate scale.

-Of particular interest was also the note that while the $\mfivethird$ spectrum could arise from local interactions, the -3 spectrum would be due to non-local in nature.
+Of particular interest was also the note that while the $\mfivethird$ spectrum could arise from local interactions, the -3 spectrum would be non-local in nature.
 Kraichnan correctly identified that these results would have deep impact in our understanding of mesoscale turbulence.

-## Turbulence in synoptic and mesoscale flows
+## Turbulence in atmosphere

+### Quasi-Geostrophic equations

 Despite the firm foundations that the theory of @Kraichnan1967 presented, a gap left to be bridged -- to connect the ideal two-dimensional turbulence to